framps/raspiBackupDoc/en/src/error-messages.md

 Further actions:

-The system to be restored uses *MBR* and must be converted to *GPT*.
+The system to be restored uses *MBR* and has to be converted to *GPT*.
-Then another backup must be created - this time with *GPT*.
+Then create another backup - this time with *GPT*.
 This can then be be restored to disks larger than 2TB.

 ### RBK0061E: No boot partition files found in %s that start with %s.